noload/FlightSearchMicroservice/README.md

 ```
 - Once you have added DB config as listed above go to src folder from your terminal and execute `npx sequelize db:create`
 ```
+## DB Design
+  - Airplane Table
+  - Flight
+  - Airport
+  - City

+  - A flights belongs to an airplane but one airplane can be used in multiple flights
+  - A city has many airports but one airport belongs to a city
+  - One airport can have many flights, but a flight belong to one airport